Fair Employment Practices Agency (FEPA)

-A state or local equivalent of the Equal Employment Opportunity Commission (www.practicallaw.com/4-501-5853) (EEOC).
+A state or local equivalent of the Equal Employment Opportunity Commission ( www.practicallaw.com/4-501-5853) (EEOC).
 FEPAs enforce most of the state or local laws prohibiting employment discrimination, harassment and retaliation within their jurisdictions.
-For information on state anti-discrimination laws, see State Q&A Guide to Anti-discrimination Laws.
+For information on state anti-discrimination laws, see Anti-Discrimination Laws: State Q&A Tool ( www.practicallaw.com/0-505-9580) .

 Most FEPAs coordinate the adjudication of charges with the EEOC through work sharing agreements.
 Under work sharing agreements, generally: